NationalLibraryOfNorway/ocfl-package-per-version-workgroup-notes/format_questions.md

 # Basic questions regarding containerized OCFL versions

-## Which format should the standard allow
+## Which format should the standard allow?

 ### One format
 Software must only know about one format to deal with OCFL objects.